-For each procedure included in the report, the total number of hospitalizations for patients 18 years and older, after exclusions, is reported.
+For each procedure included in the report, the total number of hospitalizations for patients 18 years and older, after in-hospital complication exclusions, is reported.
 If two procedures from the same procedure group were performed during the same hospitalization, the case was only counted once.